Home

 Care of Taro and Munstead Lavender

-Care of Taro and Munstead Lavender include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Munstead Lavender pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Taro and Munstead Lavender include pruning, fertilizers, watering etc. Taro pruning is done and Munstead Lavender pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Munstead Lavender needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants